Diderot-Language/examples/README.md

 initialization-time, user-defined function, and printing.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
-Demonstrates having an image dataset as an input variable, strands calling `die`, the `normalize` function, and finding gradients with ∇.
+Demonstrates having an image dataset as an input variable, strands calling `die`, the `inside` and `normalize` functions, and finding gradients with ∇.
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet

 ## Building Diderot and these examples